 - a) A formal request to become a signatory signed by the senior academic post holder (Rector, President or Vice-Chancellor) - b) Evidence in the form of certified minutes from the senior academic body and the ultimate governing body that the application has their full support - c) Statements of support from 3 universities, at least two of which should be outside their own country, which are already signatories of the Magna Charta Universitatum.
-The Governing Council of the Magna Charta Observatory reviews request to sign the MCU during its Winter/Spring meeting, before the 2023 signing event, that will be held in Lodz, Poland in Autumn 2023 (dates to be confirmed).

-Please send us the listed required documents within the 15th of February, to be reviewed within next Ceremony.
+The Governing Council of the Magna Charta Observatory reviews request to sign the MCU during its Spring/Summer meeting, before the 2023 signing event, that will be held in Lodz, Poland on 18th-20th October 2023.
+Please send us the listed required documents within the 15th of June, to be reviewed within next Ceremony of June 2021.
 The Application Form and the required documents have to be drafted in (or translated into) English.

-Supporters of the MCO - 2022 'The MCO thanks its supporters whose donations enable it to implement its strategy and serve universities u Ottawa
+8. Supporters of the MCO - 2022 'The MCO thanks its supporters whose donations enable it to implement its strategy and serve universities